Floorp-Projects/Floorp/toolkit/components/telemetry/docs/internals/index.rst

 * TelemetryStorage: Handles writing pings to disk for TelemetrySend
 * TelemetrySession: Collects data for a browsing session, includes many of the most important probes (aka metrics)
 * Policy: A layer of indirection added to provide testability.
 A common pattern in many files
-* pings/: Contains definitions and handling for most ping types, like EventPing
+* pings/: Contains definitions and handling for most ping types, like EventPing or PrioPing

 More details on different topics can be found in these chapters: